About

 Board of Directors

-President: Gil Klein past National Press Club president
+President: Gil Klein, past National Press Club president and University of Oklahoma

 Treasurer: Paul Merrion, former Washington Bureau Chief for Crain’s Chicago Business